piotr-siudak/simple-web-framework/README.md

 # simple-web-framework
-Rudimentary framework for simple web applications emploing MVC
+Rudimentary framework for easy building of simple web applications